Shard-Labs/PoLido-docs/docs/guides/node-operators.md

    ![mgxkvjfkmjyys1mfsqi9](https://user-images.githubusercontent.com/17001801/153895814-77ba1f37-ee0d-4f35-828c-a9faf7e5dcf7.png)

-   Enter the address of the `NODE_OPERATOR_REGISTRY_PROXY` "0xb1f3f45360Cf0A30793e38C18dfefCD0d5136f9a" (the address in the image below is deprecated) in the field like from image below, and then click on the blue At `Address` button.
+   Enter the address of the `NODE_OPERATOR_REGISTRY_PROXY` (please refer to the address in the deployment address table ) in the field like from image below, and then click on the blue `At Address` button.
 This will provide you the interface to communicate with the NodeOperator.

    ![fdunad10cz2y2fpnxp2o](https://user-images.githubusercontent.com/17001801/153897300-ffce2e6f-1fe3-47e9-b79e-80b2bfa60897.png)